nohadrweesh/ckad-notes/general.md

 - List all objects
   - k get all
 - Standard Output of the pod container --> can be seen using logs command
+-  --all-namespaces == -A
+-  can't get or edit specific resource using -A (accros all namespaces), like k get ingress ingress_name -A -o yaml --> X error